 We are also focussing on good news and have a summary of all the sporting success of our superb sports teams and individuals achieved before the British Universities and Colleges Sport (BUCS) season had to be ended early.
-In addition, although we sadly have not been able to congratulate them in person yet, we want to say a huge well done to everyone who won or was nominated for our Society and Rep Awards 2020 and everyone who is nominated for the Athletic Union Awards 2020.
+In addition, although we sadly have not been able to congratulate them in person yet, we want to say a huge well done to everyone who won or was nominated for our Society and Rep Awards 2020.
+They were presented online, by George Reeves, on 1st April/.
+We also applaud everyone who is nominated for the Athletic Union Awards 2020.
 The winners will be announced on 30th April live on our social media.

-Please do stay safe, follow the latest expert advice on The Corona Virus, and remember that we will continue to do all that we can to support you no matter how long the current crisis prevails.
+Please do stay safe, follow the latest expert advice on Coronavirus, and remember that we will continue to do all that we can to support you no matter how long the current crisis prevails.

 Sophie, Alan, and George – Student Officers 2019/20.

-Teesside University Students' Union (TUSU), like any responsible organisation, continues to follow Government directives and expert advice on minimising our impact on the spread of The Corona Virus.
+Teesside University Students' Union (TUSU), like any responsible organisation, continues to follow Government directives and expert advice on minimising our impact on the spread of corona Virus.
 You will probably already be aware that we have, very reluctantly, cancelled or rearranged all of our forthcoming events.
-We also remain closed for face to face visits, so The Terrace, SU Shop, The Love It Lounge, The Hub, The SU Studio and meeting rooms will not be available until further notice.
-Our SU Student Support (SUSS) and SU Activities teams continue to provide "virtual" support wherever they can through firstname.lastname@example.org and email@example.com, respectively.
-Please be aware though that they both have limited resources in the current situation and may take longer than usual to respond to you.
-You can keep in touch with the very latest from TUSU through tees-su.org.uk/coronasupport and on our social media, where we have daily updates.
-We are also posting plenty of content on our main social media channels from the Student Officers and Student Officer Elect Elysha to hopefully keep you entertained and occupied.
+We also remain closed for face to face visits, so The Terrace, SU Shop, Love It Lounge, Hub, SU Studio and meeting rooms will not be available until further notice.
+Our SU Student Support (SUSS) and SU Activities teams continue to provide "virtual" support wherever they can through email@example.com firstname.lastname@example.org, respectively.
+Please be aware, though, that they both have limited resources in the current situation and may take longer than usual to respond to you.
+You can keep in touch with the very latest from TUSU through tees-su.org.uk/coronasupport and on our social media, where we have regular updates.
+We are also posting plenty of content on our main social media channels from the Student Officers and Student Officer Elect Elisha to hopefully keep you entertained and occupied.
 That includes cooking demonstrations, fitness tips, fun stuff, and help with looking after your mental health while you isolate.
 And, if you haven't already, check out our top 10 tips for coping while you self isolate by clicking here.

-xxx students cast 707 votes on Monday, 16th, and Tuesday, 17th March, to decide the next three TUSU Student Officers (President Education, President Activities, and President Welfare) and four National Union of Students (NUS) National Conference, Representatives.
+Students cast 707 votes on Monday, 16th, and Tuesday, 17th March, to decide the next three TUSU Student Officers (President Education, President Activities, and President Welfare) and four National Union of Students (NUS) National Conference Delegates.